Easy bullet journal guide for beginners

 But you can do the way you want.
 I suggest starting with the original keys and adapt to your own needs, eventually you will know which key and signifiers you need.

-Find my comprehensive post about bullet journal key symbols here!
+Find my comprehensive post about simple bullet journal key symbols here!

-The index in a bullet journal is basically your table of contents.
+The index is basically your bullet journal table of contents.
 It is a place where you list your entries and their respective pages.

 Why would you need an index on your journal you may ask.